6 Creative Plant Propagation Station Ideas

 4. Bubblegum Machine Vase

 If you find an old bubblegum machine, why not turn it into a vase?
-Get all the details on this easy upcycle project here –> How to Turn an Old Gumball Machine into a Vase.
+Find the full tutorial on How to Turn an Old Gumball Machine into a Vase here.

 Photo of a gumball machine that has been repurposed into a plant propagation vase.
 The vase top has a leafy green house plant that overhangs the vase top and you can see the root system in the clear water.
 The gumball machine base vintage-style red with a metal front.
 The vase sits on a stack of aqua colored books on a wood table against a white wood slatted wall.